uw-x/tinysdr/README.md

 TinySDR is the first software-defined radio platform specialized for internet-of-things networks.

 ### Hardware
 TinySDR schematic is in [hardware](hardware/schematic.pdf).
-You can download [PCB layout design files](hardware/pcb-tinysdr.zip) to build TinySDR hardware.
+You can download [PCB design files](hardware/pcb-tinysdr.zip) to build TinySDR hardware.

 ### Firmware
 TinySDR firmware CCS project is in [firmware](firmware/).